remne/p1ib/README.md

 ![Homey2](images/homey2.png?raw=true)

 # FAQ / Trouble shooting
+Q: I have changed WiFi settings and set the p1ib to connect to my home WiFi accesspoint - but I cannot find p1ib on my local network.

+A: There are several reasons and solutions:
+1. You entered incorrect password for your accesspoint - in this case p1ib will return to AP-mode in a couple of seconds.
+Wait and watch out for the p1ib-ssid in your wifi scanning.
+2. Your device does not support mDNS.
+You need to figure out what IP-address the p1ib have been assigned to.
+Go to your router/DHCP-servers client list to find out the IP.
+3. Get help in the community facebook group named "P1IB / P1 Interface Bridge - support" (https://www.facebook.com/groups/385403882937131).
+4. If 1 och 2 does not solve the problem, then the best way to understand the problem is to connect the p1ib to your PC via USB.
+Install the CH340 drivers if needed (http://www.wch-ic.com/downloads/CH341SER_EXE.html), linux users doesn't need any drivers).
+Connect to the usb-serial port with your favorite terminal program (putty for instance), baud rate 200000.
+The P1IB will log current state to the usb connection.
+5. Flash new firmware onto the device via USB, which will reset all settings and force p1ib to AP-mode. https://remne.github.io/p1ib/webflash/
+6. Send E-mail to hello@remne.tech.

 Q: The LED light pulses with red color, what does it mean?

 A: It means p1ib is in AP mode, and needs to be configured.
 Connect to the Wi-Fi access point named "p1ib" and browse to http://192.168.1.1.
 You might need to disable "Mobile data" on your phone to be able to access it.